ytakata69/processing-picross3d/README.md

 A program for illustrating 3D Picross instances.

+## Install & Run
+1. Clone the repository or download the zip file.
+1. Rename the folder containing the .pde files "picross3d" instead of "processing-picross3d".
+1. Open picross3d.pde in the Processing Development Environment and run it.

 ## Usage
 * Drag: Rotate the model.
 * Shift + Drag up/down: Zoom in/out.